 You can find rankings of Public Relations & Advertising programs with the highest starting salaries below.
 Our ranking methodology uses Public Relations & Advertising specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 University of Southern California is the ideal option for students interested in pursuing a Public Relations & Advertising degree.
 Graduates from the Public Relations & Advertising program at University of Southern California earn 39.5% more than the typical graduate in this field.
-Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.
+University of Southern California is one of the largest schools in California.

 Any student who is interested in Public Relations & Advertising has to take a look at Southern Methodist University.
-Students from the Public Relations & Advertising major at Southern Methodist University get 36.0% above the average college grad with the same degree.
+Soon after graduation, Public Relations students usually make around $41,305 in their early careers.
 It is set in the suburban region of Dallas, Texas.

 Texas Christian University is a wonderful option for students pursuing a Public Relations & Advertising degree.
 Graduates of the Public Relations program make an average of $36,350 for their early career and $97,159 in their mid career.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.